onzfonz/comp227/src/content/2/en/part2c.md

 We can finally begin using the data fetched from the server.

 Let's try and request the notes from our local server and render them, initially as the App component.
-Please note that this approach has many issues, as we're rendering the entire `App` component only when we successfully retrieve a response:
+Consider that this approach has many issues, as we're rendering the entire `App` component only when we successfully retrieve a response:

 ```js
 import React from 'react'